bhisaac/5eFP/5eFP-SRD.md

 While on a dungeon map, if the group token triggers an encounter, replace the group token with the player's tokens as close to marching order as possible before placing any creatures or map features onto the map.
 Once an encounter resolves, remove the player's tokens from the map and place the group token back onto the map on an accessible dungeon tile not obscured by a fog of war tile.

 # Making An Attack

+Whether you’re striking with a weapon, firing a weapon at range, or making an attack roll as part of a spell, an attack has a simple structure.

+1. bla
+2. bla
+3. bla

 ## Two-Weapon Fighting